Community-Based Resources

 • Select "New PFF Referral."
 The CWS/CMS referral list will automatically display (there is also an option to search by state ID number or CWS/CMS referral number).

-• Complete the remaining information for the request (as detailed fro FP and ARS referral instructions above).
+• Complete the remaining information for the request (as outlined in the FP and ARS referral instructions above).

 • Investigation Narrative (IN)